hombreperro45/docs/docs/guides/overrides.md

     Depending on your chosen platform the location of these files after installation may vary.

 !!! warning
     Some settings cannot be saved in an override file from the menu.
-Full details found below.
 You can manually add settings to the override file to workaround most situations.

 **The default and global settings file**

-- `retroarch.cfg`  (located in the base install path)
+- `retroarch.cfg`  *(located in the base install path)*

 **The global file for core option settings, for cores that support options**

-- `retroarch-core-options.cfg` (located with the `retroarch.cfg`)
+- `retroarch-core-options.cfg` *(located with the `retroarch.cfg`)*

 ### Core options

-- "name-of-game.opt" **If not found load**
+- `"name-of-game.opt"` **If not found load**
-    - retroarch-core-options.cfg
+    - `retroarch-core-options.cfg`

-The options files list the settings found under `Quick Menu->Options`.
+The options files list the settings found under `Quick Menu -> Options`.
 The `retroarch-core-options.cfg` is created automatically on loading a core that supports Options.

-A game specific options file is created when you select `Quick Menu->Options->Game-options file`. (located in "/config/"corename"/"name-of-game.opt".
-The path is set under `Settings->Directory->Config`)
+A game specific options file is created when you select `Quick Menu -> Options -> Game-options file`. *(located in "/config/"corename"/"name-of-game.opt".
+The path is set under `Settings->Directory->Config`)*

 ### Override Configs